U.S. wants to seize assets tied to Russian tax refund scheme

 "As alleged, a Russian criminal enterprise sought to launder some of its billions in ill-gotten rubles through the purchase of pricey Manhattan real estate," Manhattan U.S. Attorney Preet Bharara said in a statement.

-The organization included officials at two Russian tax offices who approved the refunds of approximately $230 million, according to the complaint.
+The organization included officials at two Russian tax offices, Olga Stepanova and Yelena Khimina, who approved the refunds of approximately $230 million, according to the complaint.
+Stepanova and Khimina could not be immediately reached for comment.

 "While New York is a world financial capital, it is not a safe haven for criminals seeking to hide their loot, no matter how and where their fraud took place," Bharara said.